SUBPART 12.1 – ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES

 (iii) Listing in catalogs or brochures.

 (iv) Distributors.
-The existence of distributors may indicate an item or service is commercial.
+The existence of distributors may indicate a product or service is commercial.
 However, the contracting officer must determine the nature of the relationship between the manufacturer and the distributor, since some manufacturers use a distributor to handle Government sales.
 However, this does not necessarily mean the items or services are commercial.

 (vii) Contractor/subcontractor determinations.
-Only the Government has the authority to determine if an item or service meets the commercial item definition at FAR 2.101.
+Only the Government has the authority to determine if a product or service meets the commercial definition at FAR 2.101.
 Contracting officers should consider contractor or subcontractor determinations as potential indicators of commerciality and must conduct market research to an appropriate extent to determine if such a prior commerciality designation can be applied to a current buy.

 (viii) Predominantly commercial facilities.
 When contracting officers have evidence that an item is produced in a facility that is predominantly engaged in producing similar items for the commercial market, this should be considered a potential indicator of commerciality.
 Contracting officers must conduct market research to an appropriate extent to determine if sufficient documentation can be obtained on which to base a commerciality determination.
 It cannot be presumed that all items in a predominantly commercial facility are commercial, because some facilities produce both commercial and Government-unique items that are manufactured independently.
 However, products manufactured on integrated production lines with little differentiation between the commercial and Government products can generally be considered commercial.

-(S-99) The contracting officer may negotiate the Part 12 terms and conditions into the purchase order or contract when the conditions described below apply.
-(This is not a solicitation amendment, because all parties receiving the synopsis notice and/or the solicitation had the same opportunity to identify and offer an alternate item, including a commercial item.)
+(S-100) The contracting officer may negotiate the Part 12 terms and conditions into the purchase order or contract when the conditions described below apply.
+(This is not a solicitation amendment, because all parties receiving the synopsis notice and/or the solicitation had the same opportunity to identify and offer an alternate item, including a commercial product.)

-(i) The solicitation was not issued in accordance with Part 12, because the agency had not identified any commercial items that could meet the Government’s need (see FAR 10.002(d)(2)); and
+(i) The solicitation was not issued in accordance with Part 12, because the agency had not identified any commercial product that could meet the Government’s need (see FAR 10.002(d)(2)); and

-(ii) An item is offered that is determined by the agency to meet the definition of commercial item at FAR 2.101 and to be technically acceptable in time for award under the instant acquisition.
+(ii) A product offered that is determined by the agency to meet the definition of a commercial product at FAR 2.101 and to be technically acceptable in time for award under the instant acquisition.